anderslogg/geco/docs/paper-joss-2023/paper.md

 script invokes the solver to construct a stationary solution via the fixed point scheme mentioned above, which runs until convergence within a specified tolerance.
-Gravitational fields and matter quantities are saved in XMDF and XML format that can be consumed by Paraview as well as postprocessing scripts.
+Gravitational fields and matter quantities are saved in XMDF and XML format that can be consumed by visualization software like Paraview and VisIT, as well as postprocessing scripts.
 Multi-component solutions may be constructed from multiple `MaterialModel`s by combining models in a weighted sum.